Reader, writer, movie enthusiast, cat lover, and oldies music fan.

 A section dedicated to Hogwarts

-While I'm not normally the biggest fan of school settings in fiction and media, Harry Potter is a big-time exception.
+While I'm not normally the biggest fan of school settings in fiction and media, Harry Potter is a huge exception.
 Seriously, Hogwarts has got to be the coolest school ever.
 I know I'm not alone when I say I wish I could've had the chance to be a student at Hogwarts.

-Hogwarts Castle just looks awesome, but even aside from that, it's so fascinating to see what daily life is like.
+Hogwarts Castle just looks awesome.
+But even aside from that, it's fascinating to see what their daily life is like.
 Even when there's no three-headed dogs or evil deformed wizards or other scary monsters, I just love seeing the classroom lessons and the variety of neat spells, or other oddities such as the moving staircases and talking portraits.
 And then there's Quidditch, which is a wicked sport.
 I could watch a whole movie based around Quidditch alone.

-This is one area where the books excel, as you get so many more of these little worldbuilding details that didn't all make it to the films.
-On the other hand, though, the films did give us some amazing visuals to go with it.
+This is one area where the books excel, as you get so many more of these little world-building details that didn't all make it to the films.
+But on the other hand, the films did give us some amazing visuals to go with it.

 The many faces of Harry's world

-The characters are equally vidid and memorable.
-After the introductory scene, we cut ahead ten years to see that the Dursleys are awful people and worse guardians to poor Harry.
+The characters are equally vivid and memorable.
+After the opening scene, we cut ahead ten years to see that the Dursleys are awful people and worse guardians to poor Harry.
 Despite their wretchedness, however, I don't find the Dursleys to be all that loathsome.
 They're kind of funny in a way, and they get overshadowed by some of the far more detestable characters later on.
 More on that when I review Order of the Phoenix...